arkimede/pysynfig/README.md

 ```

 ###How to use
-At this moment the interface module is not yet implemented, so you must use the api of the sublevels (located in the objects/reader dirs).
+At this moment the interface is in beta state, so you have two options.
+You can use the api of the sublevels (located in the objects/reader dirs) or try the interface.

+#####Interface
+Interface module offer you an easier way to manipulate your sif, it consists in four steps
+- STEP1 instantiate the interface with the name of the sif to parse
+- STEP2 parse the sif
+- STEP3 get the layer of interest, or the main_canvas
+- STEP4 modify tags or attributes
+- STEP5 write the sif

 For example, suppose you have a .sif in which you have a layer (named empty) like in the text below, and you want:
 - change **z_depth** from 0 to 1 (**raise up** the layer)
 -  change **amount** from 0 to 1 (**show** the layer, amout==opacity)